Last Updated on

 Reader’s Digest – Seeking a 100 word true story.
 Compelling and completely true that is fascinating to readers. $100.

 Income Diary – Looking for experts on blogging, social media, website creation, digital marketing strategies. $200.

 FreshBooks – Seeking articles about small business, invoicing and freelancing.

 Cosmopolitan – A lot of writer’s have gotten a great start at Cosmo!
 800 word crazy, funny, quirky stories for $100.

 UNF*WITHABLE FREELANCER COURSE

-But her messages cut through the BS, are candid are spot on.
+But her messages seriously cuts through all the BS, are totally candid and spot on.

 Check it out by clicking on the banner: